 You can prevent a number of these issues by using the Move Objects To function to create Processing Step Layers.
-See Move objects to ... on page 88
+See Move objects to ... on page 75

-Processing Step Separations
+Colorants for Processing Step Layers

-Separations that are only used in Processing Step Layers are considered "Processing Step Separations": they can be used to color objects in the Processing Step Layers, but are not considered printing inks, as they should not appear on plates or on the final printed result.
+Separations that are only used in Processing Step Layers are considered "Colorants": they can be used to color objects in the Processing Step Layers, but are not considered printing inks, as they should not appear on plates or on the final printed result.

-Processing Step Separations are represented in the Separations list using a round color patch.
+Colorants for Processing Step Layers are represented in the Separations list using a round color patch.

 Note: If an ink is used in at least one "normal" artwork object in an artwork layer, the separation is shown as a normal printing separation, with a square color patch.
-Since the use of a separation both as ink and for objects in Processing Steps usually presents a conflict, it is very likely that a message will appear in the Messages Side Drawer for any Processing Step Layer using such a separation.
+Since the use of a separation both as ink and as colorant usually presents a conflict, it is very likely that a message will appear in the Messages Side Drawer for any Processing Step Layer using such a colorant.